Tinysymphony/workflow-starter/README.md

-###Webpack-Starter
+###Workflow-Starter

-Build the front-end development environment with Webpack-Starter~
+Build the front-end development environment with Workflow-Starter~

 It can be a template for building projects.